Housing plan calls for new and renovated halls, dining facilities

 "Our extensive look at campus housing included a visioning session with faculty, staff and student representatives, along with individual interviews, student focus groups, a residential survey and a dining survey," she said.
 "In addition, we examined the rental housing and retail food outlets in the community, and looked at what 11 other institutions are doing to meet student needs."

 Henry said the research clearly shows that the needs and expectations of students and their families have changed significantly during the years since Michigan's last residence hall was built.

 "Although our buildings have served us well and will continue to serve us in the future, they are aging and in need of many improvements if they are to meet contemporary standards relating to information technology, electrical capacity, modern classrooms, study space, dining facilities and privacy," she said.

 In addition, Henry noted that growing student enrollments, particularly at the freshman level, have strained the capacity of existing housing facilities.

 Total undergraduate enrollment grew by more than 1,700 students to 24,517 in fall 2003.
-University Housing currently has the capacity to house about 9,600 students.
+University residence halls currently have the capacity to house about 9,600 students.